-An anesthesia error is one of the most common surgical errors.
+- Anesthesia Errors: An anesthesia error is one of the most common surgical errors.
 This occurs when anesthesiologists improperly administer anesthetic drugs, fail to obtain a full medical history, fail to monitor the patient properly during surgery, or fail to follow up.

-Health care professions must advise their patients as to the known risks and benefits of medical treatment.
+- Failure to Warn: Health care professions must advise their patients as to the known risks and benefits of medical treatment.
 Failing to fully advise a patient of the risks and allowing them to make an educated decision regarding their medical treatment, may be considered malpractice and, if an injury results, can be the basis for a medical malpractice lawsuit.

-When medical malpractice causes a preventable death, the family of the deceased can file a wrongful death claim.
+- Wrongful Death: When medical malpractice causes a preventable death, the family of the deceased can file a wrongful death claim.

 If you or someone you know has been a victim of medical malpractice in Philadelphia, contact the experienced personal injury law firm of Lopez McHugh as soon as possible for a free and confidential consultation.
 Time limitations apply to your potential medical malpractice lawsuits, so call us today.